rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-operations-binary.md

 two-terminal series-parallel graph (TTSPG)

 * formed by a series of PC or SC compositions
-* starting from single-edge K2 graphs
+* starting with the single-edge complete graph K2

 DEF1 - series-parallel (SP) graphs